Updated: October 2015

 Before doing anything else, check the accident scene and confirm that no one was injured.
 If there are injuries, dial 911 immediately.

 Start with your policy number and your insurance company's phone number—you'll find them on the proof-of-insurance card most states require you to carry in your vehicle.
 Then exchange names, addresses, and phone numbers with the other driver.
-Remember to write down the other vehicle's make, model, and license plate number, along with the number of passengers and an overview of the damage to each vehicle.
-Our claim worksheet helps you gather all the info you'll need throughout the claims process—print one to keep in your glovebox.
+Remember to take note of the other vehicle's make, model and license plate number, along with the number of passengers and an overview of the damage to each vehicle.

 File a Report

 Depending on where the accident occurs and the extent of the damage, you may be required to notify law enforcement and fill out an accident report.
 If you're not sure about the rules where you live, contact your insurance company.

 Once you have all the accident info—and you've filed a police report, if required—contact your insurance company as soon as possible to report your accident and any damages.
 Your insurance company will tell you what documents and information you'll need to file a claim.